Here’s What You Need to Know About Strawberry Legs and How to Get Rid of It

-After shaving your legs, have you ever glanced down and noticed tiny black specks that seem to appear out of nowhere?
-Your legs may feel silky smooth but it almost looks like you missed a spot (or several) when you look at them.
+After shaving your legs, have you ever glanced down and noticed tiny black specks that seem to have appeared out of nowhere?
+Your legs may feel silky smooth, but it almost looks like you missed a spot (or several) when you look at them.
 If this is sounding all too relatable then you might have a case of strawberry legs.
-Don’t worry, though.
-The name comes from the small black seeds that cover a strawberry, but it is more of an annoyance than something to be concerned about.
-Regardless, if you’re wondering first and foremost, what the heck those spots on your soft, shaven legs are, and second, if you can get rid of them — we’ve got you covered.
-We consulted with board-certified dermatologist, Deanne Mraz Robinson, M.D., to give us the lowdown on strawberry legs, including what they are, what causes them and, yes, what products to use to minimize their appearance.
+This skin issue, which is reminiscent of the small black seeds that cover a strawberry, is also known as keratosis pilaris, according to board-certified dermatologist, Dr. Elizabeth Houshmand.
+Ahead, she reveals how to address and prevent strawberry skin.